-Brian T. Atkinson is currently working on East Nashville Skyline: The Songwriting Legacy of Todd Snider.
-Atkinson is the author of Looks Like Rain: The Songwriting Legacy of Mickey Newbury, The Messenger: The Songwriting Legacy of Ray Wylie Hubbard, I'll Be Here in the Morning: The Songwriting Legacy of Townes Van Zandt and the forthcoming True Love Cast Out All Evil: The Songwriting Legacy of Roky Erickson (tentatively due Spring 2022 through Texas A&M University Press) as well as the co-author of Kent Finlay: Dreamer: The Musical Legacy of Cheatham Street Warehouse with acclaimed writer, producer and industry veteran Jenni Finlay.
+Brian T. Atkinson is currently working on Always Chasing the Sun: The Songwriting Legacy of Judee Sill.
+The Austin-based author's eighth book for Texas A&M University Press will be released following the forthcoming Love at the Five and Dime: The Songwriting Legacy of Nanci Griffith (Texas A&M University Press, fall 2024) and East Nashville Skyline: The Songwriting Legacy of Todd Snider (due fall 2025).
+Atkinson's previous books include True Love Cast Out All Evil: The Songwriting Legacy of Roky Erickson, Looks Like Rain: The Songwriting Legacy of Mickey Newbury, The Messenger: The Songwriting Legacy of Ray Wylie Hubbard and I'll Be Here in the Morning: The Songwriting Legacy of Townes Van Zandt.
+He is co-author of Kent Finlay: Dreamer: The Musical Legacy of Cheatham Street Warehouse with acclaimed writer, producer and industry veteran Jenni Finlay.

 Copyright © 2023 Brian T. Atkinson - All Rights Reserved.